Satishk67/EZ-Sort/README.md

 # EzSort: Interactive Sorting Visualizer

 EzSort is a modern, interactive React web application for visualizing and comparing classic sorting algorithms.
-Designed for students, educators, and anyone curious about how sorting works under the hood, EzSort brings algorithms to life with smooth animations and customizable controls.
+Designed for students, educators, and anyone curious about how sorting works under the hood, EzSort brings algorithms to life with smooth animations, customizable controls and many more features.

 ---

 ## 🚀 Overview
 EzSort allows you to visualize and step through popular sorting algorithms, including Bubble Sort, Insertion Sort, Selection Sort, Merge Sort, Quick Sort, and Heap Sort.
-Adjust array size, sorting speed, and colors, and watch how data is sorted in real time.
+Adjust array size, sorting speed, and colors, and watch how data is sorted in real time.Apart from this we offer you more access than any other app like stopping the visual in real-time and resuming it, also you get real-time code in whichever language you want, alongwith these we also provide you the important question and interview oriented questions for every algorithm.
+And one more information we give you is that you get to know a unique fact related to every algorithm.
+These makes our app unique from other apps.

 ---